FEASTorg/BREADS/docs/dev_docs/future_slice_ideas.md

 **Description:**

-A slice utilizing a Pi Zero, the usual Nano, some peripheral circuitry, and python’s OpenCV to create a BREAD-compatible computer vision system.
+A slice utilizing a Pi Zero, the usual Nano, some peripheral circuitry, and python’s OpenCV to create a BREADS-compatible computer vision system.
 This project is inspired by work being done in OSHE at Michigan Tech.
 --> Why don't we just use the Nano RP2040? - Cam

 **Components:**